agladstein/SimPrily/Manual.md

 *currently only a range of values is supported for daf.
 Therefore if you want to hard code a value, use the same value as the min and max of the prior.*

-##### model_file.csv
+#### model_file.csv
-Examples of param_file.txt can be found in examples.
+Examples of model_file.csv can be found in examples.

-The demographic and SNP ascertainment models are defined in the model_file.csv.
+The demographic and SNP ascertainment models, and additional options are defined in the model_file.csv.

 All instances of any argument must start with a dash followed by the corresponding argument parameters, and value(s).